alptugan/blog-teaching/content/Knowledge/Gestalt Theory.md

 aliases:
 draft: false
 ---
 Gestalt theory of visual perception, which is a psychological theory that describes how people organize visual elements into meaningful wholes.
-The Gestalt theory was developed by German psychologists in the early 20th century.
+The Gestalt theory was developed by German psychologists in the early 20th century...

 The core idea of Gestalt theory is that our perception of visual stimuli is not just a sum of individual elements, but rather a organized whole that emerges from the relationships between those elements.
 Here are some key principles and examples: